Diving with Seahorses

 A Diver's best Friend

-The seahorse is 1 of 4 families in the syngnathiform family order which also includes pipefish, flag tail pipefish and seadragons.
+The seahorse is one of 4 families in the syngnathiform family order which also includes pipefish, flag tail pipefish and seadragons.

 Seahorses like sheltered areas and are well camouflaged.
 They camouflage themselves by changing colour quickly to blend in with their surroundings.
 They also allow encrusting organisms to settle on them and they can grow long skin appendages to match their surroundings even better.
 During mating their skin will lighten and darken.
 Generally the easiest part of the seahorse to spot is the tail.